Daniel Thomas (art historian): Recognition

 Thomas was called upon for his expertise for such tasks as judging art prizes, for the Geelong Art Gallery for example when for the Corio 5 Star Whisky Prize he selected Sandra Leveson, and he served on the advisory panel of the nation's major art journal Art and Australia.
 He received formal recognition for his work in 1986 when he was made a Member of the Order of Australia (AM).
 He served as an inaugural board member of the National Portrait Gallery, participating in its early development.

 He was appointed to the Visual Arts Board of the Australia Council and the Commonwealth's Heritage Collections Committee.

 Later years

 In 1990, Thomas retired to live at Port Sorell, Tasmania.
 He has maintained connections with the art world through consultation, as for the opening exhibition of the newly founded National Portrait Gallery in 1994, and occasional writing on Australian art topics.
-His collected essays in Recent Past document his contributions to art historical scholarship amidst changes in Australian art historiography; Thomas's career coincided with significant developments in Australian museum practice, including increased professionalisation of curatorial roles, greater attention to First Nations and women in Australian art history, and evolving approaches to presenting diverse artistic traditions.
+His collected essays in Recent Past document his contributions to art historical scholarship amidst changes in Australian art historiography; Thomas's career coincided with significant developments in Australian museum practice, including increased professionalization of curatorial roles, greater attention to First Nations and women in Australian art history, and evolving approaches to presenting diverse artistic traditions.